Menu

 The smaller version compresses circulation and merges some spatial moments while still preserving the same narrative sequence, focal encounters, and educational goals.

-This interactive wall features 3D, realistic pterosaur head models for visitors to touch, move, and compare while learning how environment, diet, and behavior shaped their unusual appearances.
-Touchscreen panels provide species information as well as a “Create Your Own Pterosaur” activity that connects form to lifestyle and habitat.
+This interactive setup features 3D, realistic pterosaur head models for visitors to touch, move, and compare while learning how environment, diet, and behavior shaped their unusual appearances.
+Touchscreen panels provide a “Create Your Own Pterosaur” activity that connects form to lifestyle and habitat.

 Thundering Sauropods viewing area